Kristjan Asllani

-Kristjan Asllani (/sq/; born 9 March 2002) is an Albanian professional footballer who plays as a central midfielder for club Torino, on loan from Inter Milan, and the Albania national team.
+Kristjan Asllani (/sq/; born 9 March 2002) is an Albanian professional footballer who plays as a defensive midfielder for UAE Pro League club Al Jazira, on loan from Inter Milan, and the Albania national team.

 Born in Elbasan, Albania, and raised in Buti, Italy, Asllani developed through the Empoli youth system, making his professional debut with the club in 2021.
-After helping Empoli secure their place in Serie A and establishing himself as one of the league’s most promising young midfielders, he joined Inter Milan in 2022.
+After helping Empoli secure their place in Serie A and establishing himself as one of the league's most promising young midfielders, he joined Inter Milan in 2022.
 With Inter, Asllani was part of the squads that won the 2022 Supercoppa Italiana, 2023–24 Serie A title, and 2023 Supercoppa Italiana.
 In August 2025, he moved to Torino on a season-long loan to gain regular first-team experience.

 Asllani has represented Albania at every youth level before making his senior debut in 2022.
-Since then, he has become a key figure for the national side, contributing to Albania’s historic qualification as group winners for UEFA Euro 2024 and participating in the final tournament.
+Since then, he has become a key figure for the national side, contributing to Albania's historic qualification as group winners for UEFA Euro 2024 and participating in the final tournament.
 Known for his consistency and composure in midfield, Asllani set a national record for consecutive appearances by an outfield player and scored several decisive goals in competitive matches, including winners in the 2024–25 UEFA Nations League B and the 2026 World Cup qualifiers.

 Early life

 Kristjan Asllani was born in Elbasan, Albania.
 When he was two years old, his family emigrated to Italy and settled in the small Tuscany town of Buti.
-There, Asllani began playing football with the local club Butese at the age of five, taking his first steps in the sport before later joining the Empoli youth academy, where he continued his development through the club’s ranks.
+There, Asllani began playing football with the local club Butese at the age of five, taking his first steps in the sport before later joining the Empoli youth academy, where he continued his development through the club's ranks.

 Club career

 Empoli

 Having progressed through the Empoli youth system, Asllani made his professional debut for the senior team on 13 January 2021, in a Coppa Italia match against Napoli.

-He made his Serie A debut later that year, during the 2021–22 season, after Empoli’s promotion to the top flight.
+He made his Serie A debut later that year, during the 2021–22 season, after Empoli's promotion to the top flight.
 Initially used as a substitute, he gradually established himself as a regular starter under coach Aurelio Andreazzoli, impressing with his composure, tactical awareness, and passing ability in midfield.
 During that campaign, he made 23 league appearances and scored one goal, helping Empoli secure their Serie A status.
 His performances drew attention from several major Italian clubs, including Inter Milan, leading to his eventual transfer to the Milanese side in 2022.